Another 30-point game by Doncic leads Mavericks past Jazz

 The Mavericks rallied from a 15-point, third-quarter deficit to take the lead for good at 86-84 on Josh Green’s 3-pointer from the left corner with 7:48 to play.

-Reggie Bullock’s 3-pointer from the left corner with 35 seconds left – his only points of the game – gave Dallas a 103-98 lead.
-Bullock missed his previous three shots, all from behind the arc.

-”It just shows the trust that his teammates and the coaches, everyone, has in Reggie,” Kidd said.

-Jordan Clarkson scored 22 points and had a season-high eight assists for the Jazz, but his 3 from the left corner at the buzzer fell short.
+Jordan Clarkson scored 22 points for the Jazz, but his 3 from the left corner at the buzzer fell short.

-The Mavericks (4-3) have their first winning streak of the season at two games.

-The Jazz (6-3) came in on a two-game winning streak, surprising many after trading away All-Stars Rudy Gobert and Donovan Mitchell during the offseason from the team that lost to Dallas 4-2 in the first round of last season’s playoffs.
+The Jazz ran off 14 consecutive points beginning only seconds into the third period to lead 64-49, capped by Clarkson’s 3-pointer.
+But Dallas, sparked by eight points late in the third quarter from Wood, cut Utah’s lead to 78-74 going into the final period.

+The Jazz used a 13-2 run late in the first quarter to build a 35-23 lead and were ahead 41-31 with 5 1/2 minutes left in the half when Doncic picked up his third foul, having scored only five points without attempting a 3-pointer.

 TIP-INS